Doubly Robust Crowdsourcing: Problem Setup

 This is a weighted voting rule based on a pre-trained DS model.
 Similarly, we can cast the inference procedure of other crowdsourcing models as maximizing such a score function as well.
-For example, in the naive Majority Voting approach.
+For example, in the Majority Voting (MV) approach,

-Notably, no training data sets are needed for majority voting.
-The exposition above suggests that test time involves collecting a handful of worker annotations (choosing $\Omega_x$) and calculating a voting score specified by your favorite crowdsourcing model in a form of
+where $\mathbf{1}(\cdot)$ is the indicator function.
+Notably, no training datasets are needed for majority voting.
+The exposition above suggests that test time involves collecting a handful of worker annotations (choosing $\Omega_x$) and calculating a voting score specified by the crowdsourcing model in a form of

 where $S_i$ is supplied by the model that connects annotation $\ell_i$ to label $y$.
 Then the label $y$ that maximizes the score is chosen.